Cesc Fàbregas: 2012–13 season

-Fàbregas ended his long goal drought for his club when he scored his first league goals of the season with a brace against Sevilla in a 3–2 away victory.
+Fàbregas ended his long goal drought for his club when he scored his first league goals of the season with a brace against Sevilla in a 3–2 away victory on 29 September.
 He then scored three goals in October, coming in the league, Champions League and the Copa del Rey.
 He scored again on 25 November in a 4–0 win away to Levante.
 On 13 January 2013, Fàbregas scored in a 3–1 win away to Málaga.
 Fàbregas scored his first hat-trick of his career against Mallorca in a 5–0 victory on 6 April 2013.

 He ended his second season at Barcelona by winning the first league title of his career, with a record 100 points.
 Barcelona were eliminated, however, in the semi-finals of both the Copa del Rey, to rivals Real Madrid, and the Champions League, to winners Bayern Munich.
 Fàbregas ended the season with 14 goals and 12 assists in 48 appearances in all competitions.